cityofaustin/vision-zero/database/README.md

 #### Audit fields

 Audit fields are used through the CRIS record tables and are managed via trigger.
-Any new tables add to the database should follow the same convention:
+Any new tables added to the database should follow the same convention:

 - `created_at`: the creation timestamp of the record.
 Default `now()`.
 - `updated_at`: the timestamp of the last record update.
 Default `now()`, set via trigger on row update.